launchtodayhq/react-native-boilerplate-docs/src/app/docs/expo/page.md

 {% quick-links %}

-{% quick-link title="Troubleshooting" icon="installation" href="/docs/installation" description="Checkout this guide for troubleshooting steps.
+{% quick-link title="Troubleshooting" icon="warning" href="/docs/troubleshooting" description="Checkout this guide for troubleshooting steps.
 Still stuck?
 Feel free to post in the Discord channel for help." /%}

 {% /quick-links %}